-The completion and success of the pilot plant was another key milestone for Search, as we have proven that our patented Search Direct Extraction Process can process the Foxtrot and Deep Fox material and provide a high purity mixed rare earth oxide product.
-The production of concentrate samples remains crucial for approaching the separation companies and refineries for further processing analysis.
+The Pilot Plant optimization program on the patented Search Direct Extraction Process is nearing completion.
+Foxtrot and Deep Fox material may be processed to recover a high purity mixed rare earth oxide product.
+The production of concentrate samples remains crucial for approaching the separation companies, refineries and potential off-take partners for further processing analysis.